 Individuals may represent themselves in bankruptcy court.
-However, filing without an attorney or "pro se", is extremely difficult to do successfully.
-It is very important that a bankruptcy case be filed and handled correctly.
+However, filing without an attorney (referred to as "pro se") is extremely difficult to do successfully.
+It is very important that a bankruptcy case is filed and handled correctly.
 The rules are very technical, and a misstep may affect a debtor's rights.

 All parties must comply with the Federal Rules of Bankruptcy Procedure, the Bankruptcy Code Federal (National) Rules, as well as this court's Local Rules.
-For example, a debtor whose case is dismissed for failure to file a required document, such as a credit counseling certificate, may lose the right to file another case or lose protections in a later case, including the benefit of the automatic stay.
+For example, a debtor whose case is dismissed for failure to file a required document (such as a credit counseling certificate) may lose the right to file another case or lose protections in a later case, including the benefit of the automatic stay.
 Bankruptcy has long-term financial and legal consequences - hiring a competent attorney is strongly recommended.
 Corporations and partnerships must have an attorney to file a bankruptcy case.